A Shared Story: Bad Gandersheim and Skegness

 Celebrating 2026

-In 2026, Bad Gandersheim will host celebrations honouring Hrosvitha of Gandersheim (Roswitha), Germany’s pioneering tenth-century female poet whose work broke boundaries and inspired generations.
+In 2026, Bad Gandersheim will host celebrations honouring Roswitha [Hrosvitha] of Gandersheim - Germany’s pioneering tenth-century female poet whose work broke boundaries and inspired generations.